ori-orion/orion_semantic_map/overhaul_notes.md

     Check SOMROIObject.msg - where is this in use?
         - Was deleted.
     Check UID, SESSION_NUM queries work.
+        - uid_input_test function is where this is tested.
+        - This also tests that the responses are in order, and so should be run last out of all the tests.
     Order the responses w.r.t. time last observerd (or last batch number?)
 Issues:
     There seems to be some sort of tf bug with getting the positions of objects.

+Notes for branches you need to change (to/from)
+    - orion_actions noetic <-> noetic-som-upgrade
+    - orion_recognition noetic <-> noetic-som-upgrade-...
+    - orion_semantic_map noetic <-> noetic-som-upgrade

 Manip will stick with tf publishing for size and position identification.